Army Private Glendon Oakley Jr. Hailed As Hero For Carrying Children To Safety During El Paso Mass Shooting

 “That’s what you do,” he told Task & Purpose.
 “You pull your gun, you find cover, and you figure out what to do next.”

 Oakley was inside the mall adjacent to the Walmart where the shooting was taking place.
 A group of employees inside the store decided to make a run for it, and Oakley followed along with them as something of an armed guard, the report noted.
-The group came across a group of close to a dozen children in a mall play area, screaming for their parents.
+The group came across another group of close to a dozen children in a mall play area, screaming for their parents.

 Oakley said he tried to get some other bystanders to help, then decided to take matters into his own hands.